moby/moby/docs/admin/using_supervisord.md

     EXPOSE 22 80
     CMD ["/usr/bin/supervisord"]

-Here We've exposed ports 22 and 80 on the container and we're running the `/usr/bin/supervisord` binary when the container launches.
+Here we've exposed ports 22 and 80 on the container and we're running the `/usr/bin/supervisord` binary when the container launches.